 Being a school that follows the teachings and beliefs of Christianity, children have a strong base with which to develop their understanding of other religions.

-Schools in Northamptonshire follow the agreed syllabus from Sacre, which has been updated for 2018, with a stronger emphasis on the teaching of Christianity; an area which has already been established in RE teaching at our school.
+Voluntary Aided schools in the Peterborough Diocese follow their bespoke RE syllabus, launched June 2019, with a stronger emphasis on the teaching of Christianity; an area which has already been established in RE teaching at our school.

 Much of our Christian schemes of work will draw from resources and teaching styles from the “Understanding Christianity” resource.

 By addressing key questions, Understanding Christianity encourages pupils to explore core Bible texts, examine the impact for Christians and consider possible implications.
 Each unit incorporates the three elements:

 - Making sense of the text – Developing skills of reading and interpretation; understanding how Christians interpret, handle and use biblical texts; making sense of the meanings of texts for Christians

 - Understanding the impact – Examining ways in which Christians respond to biblical texts and teachings, and how they put their beliefs into action in diverse ways within the Christian community and in the world

 - Making connections – Evaluating, reflecting on and connecting the texts and concepts studied, and discerning possible connections between these and pupils’ own lives and ways of understanding the world.

 At All Saints we encourage and embrace learning about other faiths, religions and cultures.
 Children learn about Judaism, Islam and Hinduism with the same rigour as Christianity.

 RE teaching also features in collective worship and humanities, as often there are many overlaps and opportunities for further questioning and debate.